GPS tracking - user manual

 #2 - Stop the track button

 #3 - Tracking indicator.
-Green square means that GPS tracking journal is recorded and recording is optimized (data are filtered so track is smooth on the map, but some of the non-important points can be filtered out).
+Green square means that the GPS tracking journal is being recorded and recording is optimized (data is filtered so the track is smooth on the map, but some less important points may be filtered out).

 #4 - BCK - Background mode indicator.
-It is a very reasonable default behavior that when you start a new track app stays working even in the background until you pause or stop the track recording.
-This way when you run other apps on top, have a phone call or phone locked, app still keeps recording the track until you do MENU > PAUSE TRACK or STOP TRACK.
-You can surely use controls #1 and #2 for the same actions.
+By default, when you start a new track, the app stays working in the background until you pause or stop the track recording.
+This way, when you run other apps, take a phone call, or lock the phone, the app still keeps recording the track until you do MENU > PAUSE TRACK or STOP TRACK.
+You can also use controls #1 and #2 for the same actions.

-Plus you’ll see pause indicator (#6) blinking.
-This way, between recording the tracks, current counters are paused by default.
-Starting new track recording will reset and un-pause them.
+Plus you’ll see the pause indicator (#6) blinking.
+This way, between recording tracks, current counters are paused by default.
+Starting a new track recording will reset and un-pause them.

 You can also always stop the track recording via MENU > STOP TRACK.